 Vitamin B12 is best when used in the morning (away from thyroid medication if you are using it).

 Some patients find B12 to be very stimulating, if you fall into this category it’s best to use it early in the day as opposed to in the evening.

-On rare occasion some patients do find that B12 improves their sleep - if you fall into this category then using B12 at night may be better for you.
+On rare occasions some patients do find that B12 improves their sleep – if you fall into this category then using B12 at night may be better for you.

 Vitamin B12 deficiency is very common and easily misdiagnosed.

 Because of this, I recommend any patient who is symptomatic and has suboptimal levels of vitamin B12 (as defined above) consider a trial of sublingual B12.

 Sublingual B12 has superior absorption over other oral preparations of B12 and is generally well tolerated.